kernsuite-debian/nifty/docs/source/ift.rst

 The invocation of an inverse operator applied to a vector might trigger the execution of a numerical linear algebra solver.

 Thus, when NIFTy calculates :math:`{m = D\, j}`, it actually solves :math:`{D^{-1} m = j}` for :math:`{m}` behind the scenes.
-The advantage of implicit operators to explicit matrices is the reduced memory requirements.
+The advantage of implicit operators compared to explicit matrices is the reduced memory consumption;
-The reconstruction of only a Megapixel image would otherwithe require the storage and processing of matrices with sizes of several Terabytes.
+for the reconstruction of just a Megapixel image the latter would already require several Terabytes.
 Larger images could not be dealt with due to the quadratic memory requirements of explicit operator representations.

 The demo codes `demos/getting_started_1.py` and `demos/Wiener_Filter.ipynb` illustrate this.